fortunejs/fortune/README.md

 This yields an *ad hoc* JSON over HTTP API, as well as a HTML interface for humans.
 There are also serializers for [Micro API](https://github.com/fortunejs/fortune-micro-api) (JSON-LD) and [JSON API](https://github.com/fortunejs/fortune-json-api).

-Fortune.js implements its own [wire protocol](http://fortune.js.org/api/#fortune.net-ws) based on [WebSocket](https://developer.mozilla.org/docs/Web/API/WebSockets_API) and [MessagePack](http://msgpack.org), which is useful for real-time applications.
+Fortune.js implements its own [wire protocol](http://fortune.js.org/api/#fortune.net-ws) based on [WebSocket](https://developer.mozilla.org/docs/Web/API/WebSockets_API) and [MessagePack](http://msgpack.org), which is useful for soft real-time applications.

 See the [plugins page](http://fortune.js.org/plugins/) for more details.